woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

 .. note::

-  The "banana polygon" is an example where the ``OGC`` topology model for valid geometry and the model used internally by Esri differ.
+  The "banana polygon" is an example where the ``OGC`` topology model for valid geometry and the model adopted by Esri differ.
 The Esri model considers rings that touch to be invalid, and prefers the "banana" form for this type of shape.
 The OGC model is the reverse.